 Massed along a border, they can form a loose privacy hedge for summer.
 Their foliage color goes well with plants that are golden or chartreuse, such as Gold Mops false cypress (Chamaecyparis pisifera 'Gold Mop').

-Prune the bush to shape it (if you do not like its natural shape) after blooming, since Diablo ninebark blooms on the prior year's wood.
-Or if you do not mind sacrificing flowers for one year in order to make your plant more compact, prune it back to ground level in winter (this is called "rejuvenation" pruning).
+Prune the bush to shape it (if you do not like its natural shape) after blooming since Diablo ninebark blooms on the prior year's wood.
+Or if you do not mind sacrificing flowers for one year to make your plant more compact, you can prune it back to ground level in winter.
+(This is called "rejuvenation" pruning).
 But many prefer to let these bushes "go wild," rather than pruning them into human-chosen shapes.
 Red seed pods can succeed the flowers in fall, but only if you spare the pruning shears and spoil your shrubs with the freedom to grow as they naturally would.

 Origin of the Names